bioinfweb/LibrAlign/README.md

 A [documentation](http://bioinfweb.info/LibrAlign/Documentation) and a full [JavaDoc](http://bioinfweb.info/LibrAlign/Documentation/API/Latest) are available.
 A basic demo application can be found [here](https://github.com/bioinfweb/LibrAlign/tree/master/demo/info.bioinfweb.libralign.demo.swingapp/src/info/bioinfweb/libralign/demo/swingapp).

-If you have further questions, feel free to ask a question on our [ResearchGate project page](http://r.bioinfweb.info/RGLibrAlign) or contact [@BenStoever](https://github.com/BenStoever) at stoever@bioinfweb.info.
+If you have further questions, feel free to ask one on our [ResearchGate project page](http://r.bioinfweb.info/RGLibrAlign) or contact support@bioinfweb.info.

 ## Source code